-To be recognised as Clan Chief
+To Be Recognised As Clan Chief

 However, none of this ancient authority remains.
 The disarming of the Highland Clans after the Jacobite Rising of 1745 effectively eliminated clanship from ordinary civil or statutory law.
 And the most notable of all legislation was the Heritable Jurisdictions (Scotland) Act of 1746 that abolished traditional rights afforded to Scottish Clan Chiefs.

+Whichever way one looks at it, on the surface neither Clan Chiefs nor Clans appear to carry much relevance for today’s generation.
 Leading up to The Gathering at Holyrood, Edinburgh in 2009, there was a resurgence of interest in Scotland driven predominantly by the media.
 This wave of interest continued for a few years but then seemed to dissipate like the Highland mist.
 It was only the 2014 Independence Referendum that caused a sea fret of interest in all things Scottish.